The Content Freshness Lie

 Before dismissing the borrowed workflow as lazy, consider the constraints that create it.

 Updating content does not scale.
-Most teams sit on hundreds of posts.
+Back catalogs run to hundreds of posts.
 Meaningful evolution across all of them is unrealistic.

 Maintenance gets no budget.
 Creation gets funded.
 Maintenance gets blamed, usually after rankings slip.